reimagined/resolve/docs/write-side.md

 ##### Example

-Use the following command to add an item to the **shopping-list** example.
+Use the following command to add an item to the **shopping-list** example:

 ```sh
 $ curl -X POST "http://localhost:3000/api/commands"